-In this post, you will know the factors impacting CNC machining cost.
+In this post, you will know the factors impacting CNC manufacturing process cost.
 Also, you will learn ways to cut expenses on CNC machining.

-There are five major aspects that define the final price for CNC machining.
+There are five major aspects that define the final price for CNC machining company.

-In case you include materials in the calculations, it would be one of your substantial expenditures.
+In case you include material cost in the calculations, it would be one of your substantial expenditures.
 This nuance is linked to the choice of machining units and their tooling.
 But let’s start by reviewing the two most popular materials for CNC machining.

 This includes a vast range of metallic materials.
 They tend to be dense and vary in their properties, making it especially difficult to choose appropriate tooling to work with them.
 Here is the list of metals for CNC machining listed in descending order according to their popularity:

 - Aluminum.
 Common grades are 6061, 6082, 7050, and 7075.
 Cost is about $2,000-$3,000/t.